brillout/wildcard-api/docs/readme.template.md

 }));
 ~~~

-Wildcard makes `context` available to your endpoint function as `this`:
+The `context` object is available to your endpoint function as `this`:

 ~~~js
 // Node.js server